 It also has two M.2 slots, plenty of room for setting up your own cooling system, better audio networking than many of the others listed here and a lot more.

-What you do not get is a POST display or included wireless networking.
+What you do not get is included wireless networking.
 However, you can spend a few more dollars for an upgraded motherboard if you need that.

 ASROCK X470 Taichi Ultimate